fedecan-ca/fedecan.ca/docs/en/guide/lemmy/for-users.md

 ### 3. Start Posting

-Congratulations!  🎉

-At this point you are free to use Lemmy however you like.
-To make the most of your experience, we recommend the following:
+Congratulations! 🎉 You are now free to use Lemmy however you like.

+To make the most of your experience:

+- Join the [NewToLemmy](https://lemmy.ca/c/NewToLemmy) community.
+This community is specifically for new users, and you can come back to it whenever you have questions.
 - Grab a mobile app.
 In our most recent survey, the majority of our users accessed Lemmy on mobile.
 You can find a list of mobile apps [here](/en/guide/lemmy/for-users/mobile-apps).
-- Join the [NewToLemmy](https://lemmy.ca) community.
-This community is specifically for new users, and you can ask any questions you have there.

 ## More Guides